 Within the virtual partner page you can configure the pace you want it to follow, for example 4:25 min/km.

 And that's how we'll see the page when we're training.
 In this case I'm 15 seconds over the target.
 In the graph you would be the red runner, while the target pace is the slightly smaller black runner.
 Below it indicates what your average total pace is throughout the race, which is different from the average lap or instantaneous pace.

 That's if you're ahead of your target.
 If you're behind, the indication changes slightly.
 Besides indicating how long you're behind, the upper and lower stripes will be black (like my future if I keep running at that pace).
 Note that the runner is now standing still, because the clock has detected that I've stopped running to take the picture.

-As we increase the distance to the target, both in front and behind, the runners who represent us will move away, but at no time and no matter how much you move away, you will feel like "you're disgusting", a real gentleman.
+As we increase the distance with respect to the target, both in front and behind, the runners that represent us will move away.
+That if, at no time and no matter how much you separate you indicate something like "you're disgusting", all a gentleman.

 As for the four pages of data, you can do the configuration easily and quickly directly from the clock .
 To do this, you must move to the menu Settings > Activity Settings > Data Screens and enter the page you want to edit.
 Entering here you will see the configuration that is made by default and at the bottom right a wrench that allows you to edit the page

 First you would select how much data you want to display, with a maximum of four per screen.
 When you have selected the number of data to display, you will return to the previous screen (the one with the wrench) and by clicking on each of the data spaces, you can select the one you are interested in for that position.
 There are many metrics to choose from:[table id=19 /] [table id=33 /]